Privacy policy

 Description and purpose

-This website uses the "Google Analytics 4" service, which is provided by Google LLC, to analyze website usage by users.
-The service uses "cookies" - text files that are stored on your terminal device.
-First party cookies are used for this purpose.
-With a first party cookie, the user can only be recognized by the site from which the cookie originated, not across multiple domains.
+This website uses the service "Google Analytics 4", which is offered by Google LLC, to analyze website usage by users.
+The service uses "cookies" - text files that are stored on your device.
+First-party cookies are used for this purpose.
+With a first-party cookie, the user can only be recognized from the page from which the cookie originates, not across multiple domains.
 The information collected by the cookies is usually sent to a Google server in the USA and stored there.
-If necessary, Google Analytics is used on this website with the code "gat._anonymizeIp();" to ensure anonymized collection of IP addresses (so-called IP masking).
+If necessary, Google Analytics is used on this website with the code "gat._anonymizeIp();" extended to ensure anonymous collection of IP addresses (so-called IP masking).
 Please also note the following information on the use of Google Analytics: The IP address of users is shortened within the member states of the EU and the European Economic Area.
-This shortening eliminates the personal reference of your IP address.
+This shortening means that your IP address no longer has any personal reference.
 For EU citizens, the IP address is also only used to derive location data and then deleted again.
-You also have the option to activate or deactivate the collection of detailed location and device data for individual regions (tracking settings).
-In addition, Google Signals can be deactivated to prevent association with a Google account and personalized ads can be deactivated.
-As part of the order processing agreement that the website operators have concluded with Google LLC, the latter uses the collected information to create an evaluation of website use and website activity and provides services associated with internet use.
+You also have the option of activating or deactivating the collection of detailed location and device data for individual regions (tracking settings).
+In addition, Google Signals can be deactivated to prevent assignment to a Google account and personalized ads can be deactivated.
+As part of the order processing agreement that the website operators have concluded with Google LLC, Google LLC uses the information collected to evaluate website usage and website activity and provides services related to internet usage.

 Legal basis

 The legal basis for the processing of your personal data is Art.
-6 (1) (a) GDPR.
+6 Para.
+1 lit. a) GDPR.

 Recipient